DLHLP2020/hw1-speech-recognition/README.md

 2020/03/25(Wed) before class

 ### File Submission Format
-Aside from your own Python scripts and model files, you should make sure that your submission includes *at least* the following files in the root directory of this repository:
+Your should includes the following files in the `hw1/` directory of this repository:
  1.   `report.pdf`
 The report of your homework assignment.
 Refer to the "*Report Questions*" section in the slides for what you should include in the report.
  2.   `reproduce.sh`
 The shell script file for running your ASR model.
-The produced answer should be the same as the best submitted file on kaggle.
+The produced answer should be the same as the best submitted file on kaggle public leaderboard.
 If the score is not matched, you would lost the 5 points on kaggle.
+ 3.   other code or models you used.

 We will run your code in the following manner: